 Why it matters: If you’re going to get divorced, get started with mediation as soon as possible.
+Trying to deal with mediation alone can cause more stress and conflict than necessary.
 Mediation can help you get your divorce off on the right foot by identifying and resolving issues before they become a problem.

 21. Ask For More than You Want

 Why it matters: Even if you have a good idea about how your case should settle, it’s still best to ask for more than you want during negotiations.
 This may seem silly, but your spouse is not going to want to settle for your first offer.
 Be prepared to negotiate.
 Asking for more gives you room to compromise.

 22. Don’t Think You’ll Gain an Advantage in Mediation